taocpp/PEGTL/doc/Errors-and-Exceptions.md

 For your convenience, there is a `raise_message<>` rule and the corresponding `TAO_PEGTL_RAISE_MESSAGE()` macro to simplify this.
 For an example of these customization points, see `src/pegtl/error_messages_2.hpp` and `src/pegtl/error_messages_3.hpp`.

-If the above is not sufficient, you can provide a customised error messages for all `must<>` error points using the `must_if<>` helper.
+If the above is not sufficient, you can provide a customized error messages for all `must<>` error points using the `must_if<>` helper.
-For an example of this method see `src/pegtl/json_errors.hpp`, where all errors that might occur in the supplied JSON grammar are customised like this:
+For an example of this method see `src/pegtl/json_errors.hpp`, where all errors that might occur in the supplied JSON grammar are customized like this:

 ```c++
 template< typename > inline constexpr const char* error_message = nullptr;